 How it Works

-Users in an environment that is configured to use the service can schedule Skype for Business and/or Teams meetings which will include additional information specific to calling into the RealConnect Service for that specific meeting or series of meetings.
+Users in an environment that is configured to use the service can schedule Teams and/or Skype for Business meetings which will include additional information specific to calling into the RealConnect Service for that specific meeting or series of meetings.

 The highlighted information in the example meeting invitations above is automatically inserted into scheduled meetings by assigning a Microsoft add-in license to an Office 365 user for Skype for Business Online meetings and/or by configuring user policies via PowerShell for Teams meetings.
 The two can be configured independently as the service can be used for either Skype or Teams meetings, or both, in the same environment.